RBC-DSAI-IITM/crai-hugo/content/english/news/hiring-2024.md

 </div>

 <div class="big-div">
 <p>The Policy Analyst will work as an integral part of CeRAI and will be required to undertake research, analysis, and drafting of whitepapers or briefs.
-The expected output from the research work will be in the form of research reports and policy briefs, draft legislation, rules and regulations.</p>
+The expected output from the research work will be in the form of research reports and policy briefs, draft legislation, rules and regulations.
+<p><a class="button_text" href="/contact/" target="_blank">Please write to contact@cerai.in to apply</a></p>
 </div>

 <div class="divider"></div>